migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 ---

-2024-07-21 Sat: Fixing a bug where an option is unable to created repeatedly, analyzing the cause.
+2024-07-21 Sat (8 hr): Fixing a bug where an option is unable to created repeatedly, analyzing the cause.

 2024-07-20 Fri: Decided to input numbers rather than visualization when minting options, as the whole flow will be done using command line interface.
 Development on transferring and burning options.